Nyabaga/Film-Fortune-Telling/README.md

  > Business Problem : Microsoft wants to start a film company

  Microsoft decides to venture into the world of movie production, but they're new to the game.
 I have been given a task  to figure out what kinds of movies are popular right now.
 Your job is to dig into the data and give them advice on what types of movies they should focus on making.
-With my insights, Microsoft can make smart decisions about their film projects and increase their chances of success in the industry.
+With my insights, Microsoft can make smart decisions about their film projects and increase their chances of success in the industry.I formulated these three questions to help analyse the data and come up with the required findings.

+Which movie genres are the most popular?
+What is the runtime distribution?
+How production budget affects the returns of the movie?

  ## Business Understanding
  As a data scientist delving into the movie industry, it's evident that this field is complex, involving various players and factors shaping a film's success.
 Crucial aspects include script caliber, celebrity allure, promotional tactics, release timing, and audience genre preferences.
 Action and adventure flicks usually fare well, whereas specialized genres like documentaries may attract a smaller audience.
 Our analysis integrates diverse data sources like box office data, social media metrics, and critical reviews, utilizing methodologies such as regression and sentiment analysis to uncover trends.
 For Microsoft's new movie studio, our aim is to utilize these insights to inform their film production strategies effectively.
 By grasping the nuances of the industry and employing data-driven approaches, Microsoft can optimize their movie lineup, ensuring greater success and profitability in this competitive arena.